 7. Pricing and Payment.
 For a list of rates and fees, see the Pricing Schedules.
 In the event of any conflict between the terms of this Agreement and the Pricing Schedule, this Agreement shall control.
 All rates and fees are in U.S. dollars and subject to change; where you may become subject to any increase in rates or fees, we will provide thirty (30) days advance notice.
 We may provide you notice by posting updated pricing or terms on our website or sending you email communication.
 Price changes are effective on the date indicated on our notice or posted terms.
 By continuing to access and use the Services after we have provided you any price changes, you are agreeing to such changes.
 All fees due in connection with the Service are non-refundable, whether such fees are set-up fees, transaction fees, monthly subscription fees, or other fees.
 You may incur price increases should you request changes to Service offerings, including, without limitation, moving Services from QuickBooks Online to QuickBooks Desktop, and you agree to pay the increased fee starting on the date of confirmation of your Service offering change.
 You agree to immediately pay us all fees set forth in your Merchant Application, the applicable Pricing Schedule, and/or in other provisions of this Agreement.
 You agree that you will also be responsible for any Chargebacks and any fees, fines, or penalties assessed to us or to you by any card or payment network as a consequence of your use or misuse of the Services or your card processing activities.
 You agree that we may collect fees and other amounts owed under this Agreement by different means, including but not limited to: netting against the proceeds of your processing activity; debiting your Bank Account, Reserve Account, or any other account you may have at any financial institution; or exercising any other legal rights and remedies we may have under law or equity.
 You agree that we may collect reasonable fees (including attorney's fees) arising out of, or related to, our efforts to collect fees or other amounts from you.
 If you wish to dispute payment to, or collection by Intuit of any fee, you must provide written notice of such dispute within forty-five (45) days after you received a statement containing the fee, as described in Section 15 below.

-8. Per Transaction and Monthly Processing Limits.
+8. Limits.
 We may establish processing limits and assign a maximum dollar amount per transaction and/or an aggregate maximum dollar amount per calendar month (or any other time period we designate) that you may process using the Services.
 You may request an increase in your per transaction limit or your aggregate processing volume by submitting a request to us.
 Any increase shall be at our sole discretion, and we reserve the right to reverse and decrease any maximum amounts previously authorized.
 Any increase granted by us may be conditional upon and require the establishment of a Reserve Account (defined in Section 13 below).
+You agree that your activity will remain consistent with approved processing limits.
+Intuit may require additional documentation if you exceed your approved processing limits and you agree to promptly provide such documentation upon request.
+You agree that Intuit may, in its sole discretion, elect not to process transactions over your approved aggregate processing volume or per transaction limits, and/or to suspend or terminate your Merchant Account in the event of over-limit transactions.

 10. Bank Account.
 You will need to establish and maintain a debit-enabled account ("Bank Account") at a U.S. depository financial institution of your choice to facilitate payment of fees to Intuit and the transfer of amounts due to you from your Merchant Account.
 You irrevocably authorize Intuit and our sponsor banks to immediately debit your Bank Account for any and all fraudulent transactions, any negative balance in your Merchant Account, for current and past due fees, payment equipment rentals/purchases, fines, penalties, or any amounts you owe us under this Agreement.
 You agree that Intuit shall not incur any liability for any loss, costs, or fees incurred by you that are the result of such debits by us.
 We may take reasonable steps to verify your Bank Account information, for example, by requiring you to provide us a cancelled check or by debiting and crediting micro-deposits into your Bank Account, including on a recurring basis.
 You agree that you will not change your Bank Account without our prior consent, which will not be unreasonably withheld.
 If you do not obtain such prior consent, Intuit may immediately terminate this Agreement.